Hazard Mitigation Planning

 Flooding events like Tropical Storm Lee, damaging winds from Super Storm Sandy, near record snowfall from Winter Storm Jonas and the Hopewell wildfire are just a few of the recent hazards that have impacted Berks County.
 Damage figures reached well into the millions and affected many of our residents and the communities they call home.
 Pre-disaster hazard mitigation will increase the resiliency of Berks County so that our residents, businesses and communities will be less susceptible to future exposures to disastrous events.

-The Berks County Department of Emergency Services along with the Berks County Planning Commission, business and industry, universities, municipalities, local hospitals, first responders and a number of other agencies, have completed the 2018 Hazard Vulnerability Assessment and Mitigation Plan.
-The plan is now available below and it is requested that all Berks County municipalities consider adoption by resolution to remain eligible for grant funding under 44 CFR 201.6(d)(3).
+The Berks County Department of Emergency Services along with the Berks County Planning Commission, business and industry, universities, municipalities, local hospitals, first responders and a number of other agencies, have completed the 2023 Hazard Vulnerability Assessment and Mitigation Plan and accepted by FEMA and PEMA for adoption.
+The final plan is now available at the link below.
+Berks County municipalities are now able to adopt by resolution to remain eligible for grant funding under 44 CFR 201.6(d)(3).
+Request all adoption resolutions be sent to berksdes@berkspa.gov.

 Anyone having questions or wishing to comment may do so by contacting us.
-Municipal resolutions should be sent to the same e-mail address for inclusion as a participant.
+Municipal resolutions should be sent to the berksdes@berkspa.gov e-mail address for inclusion as a participant.